ibm-cloud-docs/Db2onCloud/provision.md

 1. **High Availability** - whether the services should be Highly Available

 1. **Oracle compatibility** - whether the service instance should have Oracle compatibility enabled

+1. **Machine Type** -  Choose machine type resource for your deployment based on your CPU and memory requirements.
+This option is only available with the Performance plan.

 After selecting the appropriate settings, click **Create** to start the provisioning process.